The Heart of Teaching Full-time Teacher Training Programme

 In addition to the above students are expected to carry out break duties, supervise Homework Clubs and may be required to cover lessons when teachers are absent.
 They are required to attend weekly Faculty Meetings and Parent Evenings for the classes where they are placed.

 In the second year of the training students are required to take up placements in other schools in order to gain valuable wider experience.
 They are also supported to make applications for teaching positions in Steiner Waldorf schools during the course of the second year.

-- Prospective students are also welcome to attend the Heart of Teaching Open Morning on Thursday 19th March 2020.
+- Prospective students are welcome to attend the Heart of Teaching Open Morning on Thursday 18th March 2021.
 (Please register your interest by downloading and completing either or both of the forms here and email the form/forms back to HR@michaelhall.co.uk).

-- Applicants must be available to attend an interview week between 21st April and 24th April 2020 consecutively.
+- Applicants must be available to attend one day in the interview week starting 27th April 2021.